 No doubt about it, Crow pose is a challenge, but definitely one you can master.
-If conquering Crow is on your yoga agenda, here are some tips to get you balancing on your hands.
+If conquering Crow is on your yoga agenda, here's how to do it, as well as some helpful tips and tricks to get you balancing on your hands.

 Arm balances like Crow are all about upper body strength.
-You can strengthen your arms and shoulders with all the vinyasas you do in class, but if you're itching to do Crow, do upper body work outside of yoga class.
-Push-ups are essential, so try all these variations.
+You can strengthen your arms and shoulders with all the vinyasas you do in class, but if you're itching to do Crow, do upper body work outside of yoga class as well.
+Push-ups are essential, so try all these variations, and work on them every day.
 You can also use dumbbells or your own body weight to do these arm-strengthening moves.
-Not only will your upper body become stronger to hold yourself up in Crow, but you'll also feel confident baring your arms, just in time for tank top and bathing suit season.
+Not only will your upper body become stronger to hold yourself up in Crow, but you'll also feel confident showing off your cut arms.

 Stay Low and Rock